szabgab/perlmaven.com/sites/en/pages/migrating-from-dancer-to-dancer2.md

 ## Perl::Critic - Dancer2 also implies use strict

-In addition, I noticed that a lot of the tests fail on my system with reports from <a href="https://metacpan.org/pod/Perl::Critic">Perl::Critic.
+In addition, I noticed that a lot of the tests fail on my system with reports from [Perl::Critic](https://metacpan.org/pod/Perl::Critic).
 Specifically they complain about `Code before strictures are enabled`

 The Perl::Maven project has a [.perlcriticrc](https://github.com/szabgab/Perl-Maven/blob/master/.perlcriticrc) file in which